solidi/hl-mods/workspace/plan/roadmap.md

     1. [ ] Only with melee weapons And forced in 3rd person (Napoleon)
     1. [ ] Race to bottom (most deaths wins)
 1. Future Game Mutators
+    1. [ ] Available weapons can explode if damaged
     1. [ ] [Leeroy Jenkins] mode (start with vest)
     1. [ ] [Explosive crowbar](https://www.youtube.com/watch?v=Ykm7ENrQZZ8) mode
     1. [ ] Sanic mode with custom spray as sprite (Crazydog)